Marklogic-retired/marklogic-data-hub/_pages/tutorial/harmonizing-order-data.md

 Because each Order can consist of multiple rows which are then turned into multiple documents in MarkLogic, we cannot do a 1:1 mapping like we did for Products.
 This means we cannot simply return a list of URIs.
 Instead we need to return a unique list of all of the values from the relation **id** column.

-We will use the [jsearch library](https://docs.marklogic.com/guide/search-dev/javascript) to run our query.
+We use the [jsearch library](https://docs.marklogic.com/guide/search-dev/javascript) to run our query.

 This code is simply returning all unique values in the **id** field.
 The one tricky bit is the `slice` call: